 One simple solution to avoid this problem of crashing and freezing is by entering Safe Mode.
 You can enter the Safe mode by following the below-written steps:

-Step 1 – Restart the machine few times at the time of boot sequence to begin the Automatic Repair process.
+Step 1 – Restart the machine a few times at the time of boot sequence to begin the Automatic Repair process.

 Step 2 – Select the options in this particular chain: Troubleshoot > Advanced options > Startup settings and Restart.